infracost/docs/docs/infracost_cloud/tagging_policies.md

 ## How tagging policies work

 Tagging policies check all AWS, Azure and Google Terraform resources that support tagging, including resources that Infracost does not show cost estimates for yet.
-The following list describes are things that are checked by tagging policies:
+The following list describes things that are checked by tagging policies:
 - Default tags that are applied as part of Terraform `provider` blocks are also checked.
 - For Google Cloud resources, label keys and values are checked.